jbalawejder/ar-hack/README.md

 # Water-Winners

-This project is all about the greatest person in the world.
-Fan !.
-Who is Fan ? great question, I am Fan, the smartest person in the whole wide world.
-This project is my idea and my idea alone.

-He He He He.....That's how I laugh

-ヽ(๏∀๏ )ﾉ
+This project projects contents on top of a QR code using augmented reality to provide more information about things.

+A simple use case could be in a store and you would like to know about customer reviews about a product you could just scan your phone over the product to get the reviews real time in augmented reality.

 ## ← index.html

 Where you'll write the content of your website.

 ## ← styles.css